-- Burners are fully assembled, with a welded flange set at the proper insertion depth and pitch for the appliance. - Burners may be installed on the appliance or shipped in a separate carton. - Burner nozzles may be installed in the burner, bagged and tied onto the burner chassis. - Head positioning bars may be installed or bagged to the burner chassis.
-Up to seven bars may be supplied.
-Use the bar with a range that includes the nozzle size used.
+- Burners welded flange set at the proper insertion depth and pitch for the appliance. - Burners may be installed on the appliance or shipped in a separate carton. - Burner nozzles are installed in the burner, bagged or tied onto the burner chassis, or located in the appliance packaging. - Fuel unit pressure is factory-set.
+Check burner supplement for the correct pressure setting. - The air band scale is calibrated for the fuel unit pressure.
+Set the air band to match the nozzle size installed.
+See burner supplement for further information.